1989 Miami Hurricanes football team

 The 1989 Miami Hurricanes football team represented the University of Miami during the 1989 NCAA Division I-A football season.
 It was the Hurricanes' 64th season of football.
 The Hurricanes were led by first-year head coach Dennis Erickson and played their home games at the Orange Bowl.
 They finished the season 11–1 overall.
-They were invited to the Sugar Bowl where they defeated Alabama, 33–25, to win the school's third national championship.
+They were invited to the Sugar Bowl where they defeated Alabama, 33–25, to win the program's third national championship.